Detaching your Awning from the Van or Motorhome - A step by step guide.

 What is a Drive Away Awning?

-As this image above shows, an awning has two sections, the main living space, and then the connecting panel / cowl, which can be folded away after it is disconnected from the vehicle.
+As this image above shows, a drive away awning has two sections, the main living space, and then the connecting panel / cowl, which can be folded away after it is disconnected from the vehicle.
 As per the image below:

 Some imagination is required here folks!
 So here's the Vango Palm Awning, displayed in store, with the use of a fixing kit.
 As you can see, the awning is well pitched and securely attached to the wall, which is our pretend camper van or motorhome.